isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution424.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-VEON@Experience Version 1.0 - Package A (VEON Basic (no hardware))
+8785

 ### Support Level
+Up to Additional criteria:
-Up to Retail for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Enhanced Retail Management System (Part 1)
+Gamurai Pte Ltd
+www.gamuraitech.com
+Email: veon@gamuraitech.com
+Tel: +65 9761 9340

 ### Contact Information
-5168
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.